 The faces of the Ames brothers are represented by two 9 foot tall bas-relief portraits by sculptor Augustus Saint-Gaudens.
 The portraits have succumbed to weather and vandalism over time and have lost some of their original lustre.

 When the Ames Monument was completed, it was of such importance that even ex-President Rutherford B. Hayes attended its dedication ceremony.
 Passing trains would slow down or even stop so passengers could get a closer look at it.
 Unfortunately for the monument and the town of Sherman, the railroad tracks were relocated a few miles south in 1918 and the town was slowly abandoned.
 The ghost town of Sherman was later razed and the monument fell into oblivion.

-To get to the Ames Monument, take exit 329 on I-80 at Vedauwoo.
+To get to the Ames Monument Historic Site, take exit 329 on I-80 at Vedauwoo.
 Turn south onto Vedauwoo Road and then left onto Monument Road.
 Follow the road until you reach the small parking lot.
 It’s a state historic site open daily and there’s no admission.
 Climbing the monument is strictly prohibited.
 There are a few interpretive panels on the site to give more details.